 Cyber liability coverage remains low, but increasing demand is creating an untapped market for new P&C customers.
 The 2017 Cyber Market Survey from the Council of Insurance Agents and Brokers (CIAB) found that only 32 percent of insurance customers had purchased cyber liability or data breach coverage.
 However, the 2018 survey found that 79 percent of insurance companies said they’d experienced increased demand for this coverage, says CIAB’s Rob Boyce.

-The potential market for cyber liability insurance customers extends far beyond the national and international brands whose recent data breaches have made headlines.
+The potential market for cyber security insurance customers extends far beyond the national and international brands whose recent data breaches have made headlines.
 “For small businesses, nothing is more important than protecting their livelihood.
 Cyber liability insurance is another tool they can use to prevent financial disaster in the event of a malicious attack,” says BankingSense.com editor Natalie Cooper.

 Any business that handles personal customer data needs data security measures and coverage if a breach occurs, says David J. Eismont of The Doctors Company.
 Banks, insurance companies and medical practices provide obvious examples, but the need for protection extends throughout the business world, from the largest banks to the smallest corner stores that handle credit cards or other customer information.